ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 # Launching an On-Premise Cluster

-This document describes how to set up an on-premises Ray cluster, i.e., to run Ray on bare metal machines, or in a private cloud.
-We provide two ways to start an on-premises cluster.
+This document describes how to set up an on-premise Ray cluster, i.e., to run Ray on bare metal machines, or in a private cloud.
+We provide two ways to start an on-premise cluster.

 * You can [manually set up](./on-premises.html#manually-set-up-a-ray-cluster) the Ray cluster by installing the Ray package and starting the Ray processes on each node.
-* Alternatively, if you know all the nodes in advance and have ssh access to them, you should start the Ray cluster using the [cluster-launcher](./on-premises.html#using-ray-cluster-launcher).
+* Alternatively, if you know all the nodes in advance and have SSH access to them, you should start the Ray cluster using the [cluster-launcher](./on-premises.html#using-ray-cluster-launcher).

 ## Manually Set up a Ray Cluster
-This section assumes that you have a list of machines and that the nodes in the cluster can communicate with each other.
+This section assumes that you have a list of machines and that the nodes in the cluster share the same network.
 It also assumes that Ray is installed on each machine.
 You can use pip to install the ray command line tool with cluster launcher support.
-Follow [install ray](https://docs.ray.io/en/latest/ray-overview/installation.html) for more detailed instructions.
+Follow the [Ray installation instructions](https://docs.ray.io/en/latest/ray-overview/installation.html) for more details.

 ```
 # install ray